-First, add an argument "stack_num" to ReplayBuffer:
+First, add an argument "stack_num" to ReplayBuffer, VectorReplayBuffer, or other types of buffer you are using, like:

 '''

 buf = ReplayBuffer(size=size, stack_num=stack_num)

 '''

 Then, change the network to recurrent-style, for example, Recurrent, RecurrentActorProb and RecurrentCritic.

 The above code supports only stacked-observation.
 If you want to use stacked-action (for Q(stacked-s, stacked-a)), stacked-reward, or other stacked variables, you can add a gym.
 Wrapper to modify the state representation.
 For example, if we add a wrapper that map [s, a] pair to a new state: